Lightning-AI/litgpt/tutorials/prepare_dataset.md

 ### Preparing Custom Datasets From a CSV File

-You can prepare your custom dataset in a CSV file with the following columns:
+You can prepare custom dataset using a CSV file with the following columns:

 - `instruction`: Column which will describe the task.
 - `input`: A string holding a special input value for the instruction.
 This applies to some samples, and in others, this is empty (empty string).